 That’s not to say that we won’t see other improvements though.
 We could see an increase in the sensor size and aperture, which would provide improved performance in low light conditions.
 It would also be nice if the iPhone 7 had optical image stabilisation, as currently that’s a feature that remains exclusive to the larger Plus brother.

-Less likely, is the addition of an extra lens, as outlined in a patent filing.
+A patent filing also points to the addition of a second rear camera lens.
 One lens could have an increased focal depth, resulting in digital zoom that won’t pixellate your shots to death.
 Simultaneous 4K and 1080p footage could also be captured, with one lens focusing on slow-motion video during the shoot.

 POWER IN SPADES